Ranger10sam/shopify-product-sort-in-collection/README.md

-Shopify Collection Product Sorter Script
+Shopify Collection Product Mover Script (JSONL Version)

-This Node.js script sorts the products within a specific Shopify collection based on their total unit sales, using data provided in a CSV file.
+This Node.js script automates the sorting of products within a specified Shopify collection based on sales performance data provided in a JSON Lines (.jsonl) file.

+It reads the sales report, determines the ranking based on net_items_sold, and then moves products individually to the top of the target collection using Shopify's API, resulting in the highest-selling product being positioned first.

 This script works on ALL Shopify plans.

-It works by:

-Reading your CSV file to get total sales for each product title.

-Fetching all products currently in the specified collection.

-Matching the products to the sales data using the product title.

-Sending a command to Shopify to reorder the products in the collection based on sales (highest first).
+:warning: Important

-:warning: Important: Run on a Test Store First

-This script performs write operations (changes collection data) on your store.
-It is strongly recommended to test this script on a duplicate or development store before running it on your live production store.
+Run on a Test Store First: This script performs write operations (changes product order).
+Test it thoroughly on a duplicate or development store before running it on your live production store.

-How to Use
+Collection Sort Order: Ensure the target collection's sort order is set to "Manually" in the Shopify admin before running the script.
+The script will fail if the collection is set to automatic sorting.

+JSONL Format: Each line in your .jsonl file must be a valid JSON object containing at least these keys: "product_title" (string), "product_id" (string containing the numeric product ID), and "net_items_sold" (string or number representing the sales count).

+Workflow Overview

+Run ShopifyQL Query: Execute your sales query in Shopify.

+Export Data: Export the query results in JSON Lines (.jsonl) format.

+Prepare Files: Rename the exported file and place it in the script's directory.
+Configure the script.

+Run Script: Execute the Node.js script to reorder the collection.

+Verify: Check the collection order in your Shopify admin.

+Step-by-Step Instructions

 Step 1: Install Node.js

-If you don't already have it, download and install Node.js: https://nodejs.org/ (use the "LTS" version).
+If you don't already have it, download and install Node.js (use the "LTS" version): https://nodejs.org/

 Step 2: Create a Shopify Custom App & Get Credentials